Living with complex PTSD means some days will be better than others….

 In Tantra we say your soul is always speaking to you, your higher self talks directly to the Universe.
 This may seem wacky to anyone with less knowledge of Tantra or metaphysics, but the truth is even basic physics agrees that our human bodies emit electromagnetic frequencies.
 Einstein studied it intensively, I invite you to research it.

-Our bodies, our minds are like a radio antenna, and if we allow ourselves to feel, it clears the channels for open communication with the universe; the universe is made up of perfect frequencies and we are its extensions.
+Our bodies, our minds, are like a radio antenna — and if we allow ourselves to feel, it clears the channels for open communication with the universe; which is made up of perfect frequencies and we are its extensions.

 I am no guru, I am on my own path of self discovery.
 I am simply sharing my experiences, my learnings, my wisdom; for wisdom isn’t born from theory but experience.